 5. Share the insights

-The data has been collected, cleaned, structured, and analyzed.
+You’ve collected, cleaned, structured, and analyzed the data.
 Now it’s time to share it with the rest of the team, and interpret the results.
-This is when all the hard work you put into your data analysis finally begins to bear fruit.
+This is when all the hard work you put into your analysis finally begins to bear fruit.

 You can use data visualization tools to make it visually appealing, and easy to deduce.
 In other words, by using the power of data storytelling you can rally the entire team to achieve a particular goal with the insights gained from this exercise.